chadzilla2080/posture_dev_test/README.md

 A modern, responsive WordPress theme built with SASS and Docker.
 Features a dynamic front page with hero section, features showcase, CTA sections, and a news feed.

+Note: If you are reading this on GitHub, use the anchor links to navigate to the sections you are interested in.
+The line numbers to the right are for reading in an IDE.

 ## Table of Contents

 | Section & Subsections               | Description                       | Location                                                      | Line |